PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/user-components-awake-event.rst

 The awake event
 ~~~~~~~~~~~~~~~

 We propose using Phaser_ events for implementing the User Components behaviors.
 However, the events provided in Phaser_ are not enough.
 When you create a component, all properties are set with the default values.
-Then, you set the values of each property.
-However, maybe you want to perform certain initialization routine after all properties are set.
+Then, you set the value of each property.
+However, maybe you want to perform a custom initialization routine after all properties are set.

-Looking into the Phaser_ events, you can do it in the first scene's update (or similar phase).
-It means, you can listen once for the UPDATE event, and run the initialization routine.
-It may works for many cases.
-But maybe, you want to run this routine just after all properties are set, and before the game start the update loop.
+Looking into the Phaser_ events, you can do it in the first scene's update.
+It means you can listen once for the UPDATE event and run the initialization routine.
+It may work for many cases.
+But maybe, you want to run this routine just after all properties are set, and before the game starts the update loop.

-For this reason, the |SceneCompiler|_ generates code for emitting a custom event, the **components-awake** event, just after generates the code that creates the component and set the properties.
+For this reason, the |SceneCompiler|_ generates code for emitting a custom event, the **components-awake** event, just after generates the code that creates the component and sets the properties.
 In Phaser_, every game object is an event emitter, and a component can register a listener to the **components-awake** event:

 .. code::